 Customer Snapshot: History

 Today, this goal is supported by a commitment to measuring performance against strategic priorities for all city departments and providing transparency into city operations.
 The statistical tools in BAR enable city officials to continuously evaluate services and improve quality of life.

-Boston prides itself on being one of the most livable cities in the USA.
+Boston prides themselves on regularly being listed among the most livable cities in the United States.
 Twenty-one diverse neighborhoods offer more than 600,000 residents the opportunity to taste, touch, and experience things from all over the world.
-Neighbors benefit from exceptional medical facilities, vibrant neighborhood business districts, and a solid network of parks, community centers, and libraries.
+Neighbors benefit from exceptional medical facilities, vibrant neighborhood business districts, and a substantial network of parks, community centers, and libraries.

 Local governments are tasked with providing centralized services that effectively use the latest technology.
 Automated, fast, friendly, responsive service has become the new face of government to the public, and the City of Boston is delivering results from the perspective of an open government that collaborates with citizens.